4rm/RUAlertbot/README.md

 ## <a name="How">How It Runs</a>
 RUAlertbot currently runs off a Raspberry Pi 3 Model B. It is connected to my home network via a wired connection, but there is currently no backup option in the event of a power or internet loss.

+When Rutgers sends out an alert message, it is first received on my cellphone.
+The message is then forwarded to RUAlertbot's Twilio number to start the program.
+This is unfortunately necessary as Twilio does not support receiving messages from short code numbers.
+Rutgers alerts are sent from "99134" and as a result, Twilio cannot read them if they are send directly to the Twilio number.
+If the message is received and sent from my phone, however, then Twilio can read the message as it's been sent by a personal, 9-digit, phone number.
+I would like to eliminate my phone from the process as it's a large point of weakness, but at the moment I'm unsure about how to go about it.

 ### <a name="pi">Pi Settings</a>
 In order to make sure that RUAlertbot will continue to run after a power or internet outage, an executable shell script, `myscript.sh`, is set to run at every boot that will launch the necessary programs.
 This was achieved by adding the following to `rc.local`: